That doesn’t mean your house has to have dog smells.

 10. Keep your dog groomed

 Dog smells can be overwhelming when your pup is dirty.
 And if you’re not managing your dog’s hair, shedding can become overwhelming.
+Of course, if you really don’t want to deal with the hair, consider getting a low-shedding breed.

 And, of course, don’t forget about ear care.
 Wax buildup can be a major cause of dog smells.
 Clean your dog’s ears regularly and take your dog for routine veterinary checks.